heliogabalo/FoI/README.md

 it's a repository that sources files from any given repository, but it is not a canonical branch of any, it is a File of Interest: a bunch of files, that for some reason, they have any interest to remark by itself.

+Suppose you are working on a temporal branch -to fix some issue, test some code or similar job.
+Now you commit your work to get a clean working tree.
+The next step is to return to the _master_ branch and continue working with what you were doing before.

+As stated lines above, the _temporal nature_ of the branch, is suitable to be erased as soon as you think the issue was solved and the branch is not needed anymore.
+Here is where appears the problem, because using the `-x` flag it will mark the commit you picked-up, pointing to nothing, since the branch has been removed.
+A similar situation pops-up when the branch is just local; no one can read the _commit from_ in your local repository.

 Repos like this, can be used as index.
 It's not a repo that anyone will erase; a branch in a development scenario could continue or not.